thibaut-neoledge/azure-docs.fr-fr/articles/connectors/connectors-create-api-dropbox.md

 <properties
 pageTitle="Dropbox | Microsoft Azure"
-description="Créer des applications logiques avec Azure App Service.
-Connectez-vous à Dropbox pour gérer vos fichiers.
-Vous pouvez exécuter différentes actions, comme charger, mettre à jour, obtenir et supprimer des fichiers dans Dropbox." services="logic-apps" documentationCenter=".net,nodejs,java" authors="msftman" manager="erikre" editor="" tags="connectors" />
+description="Create Logic apps with Azure App service.
+Connect to Dropbox to manage your files.
+You can perform various actions such as upload, update, get, and delete files in Dropbox." services="logic-apps"
+documentationCenter=".net,nodejs,java"
+authors="msftman"
+manager="erikre"
+editor=""
+tags="connectors" />